akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold Red-Wolf, the son of Magnús, died two years later, peacefully, with Beatrice and Godfrey at his side.
 The staghound followed him, somehow, within the week—as if it always had.

-Stanwey was often warmly visited by Duchess Mathilda Fitzroy of Brittany.
-She and Beatrice became as true sisters, writing many letters, up until a boating accident.
+Stanwey was often warmly visited by Duchess Matilda Fitzroy of Brittany.
+She and Beatrice became as true sisters, writing many letters, up until the White Ship disaster of 1120.

 Queen Matilda of England lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
 She told Beatrice, in her final months: "You were the best of my mistakes."